 - If students are unable to start the test, make sure they signed in to Bluebook with the information on their sign-in ticket. - IRs completed by proctors or monitors are routed to the test coordinator for review before submission to College Board. - Don't report unscheduled student breaks unless they're excessive and suspicious. - When students are dismissed, their scratch paper must be collected.
 Make sure students return any sheets of scratch paper they were given with their name on each sheet.
 If a student returns a ripped, torn, or partial sheet of scratch paper, ask them to return all pieces.
 If the student refuses, report an irregularity.
 Test coordinators should keep all scratch paper for 30 days in case of any test security investigations. - Before proctors dismiss students, they should check their sign-in tickets for any writing that could be copied test content.
-If a sign-in ticket contains test content, the proctor should collect the ticket, submit an IR, and give the ticket to the test coordinator. - Test coordinators can call us when they need help resolving problems, even if a call is not required. - Students can plug into available outlets if they need to.
+If a sign-in ticket contains test content, the proctor should collect the ticket, submit an IR, and give the ticket to the test coordinator.
+Otherwise, let students keep their sign-in tickets.
+(Some states may require that all sign-in tickets be collected.
+Please refer to and follow your state's policy for collecting sign-in tickets if they have one.) - Test coordinators can call us when they need help resolving problems, even if a call is not required. - Students can plug into available outlets if they need to.